Written by IRSA

 “We’re seeing women and children waiting outside in the cold outside hospitals as people struggle to cope.
 In some places patient numbers have tripled in a month.
 The system has been brought to the very brink of collapse.” – Ahmed Mahmoud – Islamic Relief’s Syria Country Director

-While Islamic Relief has long tried to provide mental health and psychosocial support, the devastation has forced operations to shift to provision of basic supplies such as food, water and shelter.
+While Islamic Relief has long tried to provide mental health and psychosocial support, the devastation has forced operations to shift to the provision of basic supplies such as food, water, and shelter.

-Thus far, Islamic Relief, has provided food to more than 220,000 people and tents and blankets, mattresses and plastic sheets to more than 10,000 people.
-In 2019, we reached more than two million people in the north-west although our teams estimates the needs will be even larger in 2020.
+has provided food to more than 220,000 people and tents and blankets, mattresses, and plastic sheets to more than 10,000 people.
+In 2019, we reached more than two million people in the northwest although our team estimates the needs will be even larger in 2020.

 We need your help to support the medical emergency in Idlib.